taySteele/PilotMigration/3-Provisioning/tasks.md

 To pilot the provisioning fo ~100 sites of different types, and business units.

-## Pre-requisites

-* Foundation buid completed.
-* Retension policies turned off in purview for all Pilot sites.

 ## Provisioning Development Tasks

 Automated provisioning of ~100 sites from a csv file.